ErikKalkoken/filterDropDown/README.md

 ### Key Features

-- Optionally works with Bootstrap 3 styling
 - Uses column header as default title, can be overridden with custom title
 - CSS styles and/or CSS classes can be applied to each filter element
+- Supports Bootstrap 3 and Boostrap 5 styling
 - Supports server-side processing

 ### Screenshot